How moving AI to the edge can help solve the data center energy crisis

 An exclusive invite-only evening of insights and networking, designed for senior enterprise executives overseeing data stacks and strategies.

 Or does it?
-In fact, a number of companies have begun offering “AI on the edge” compute and software solutions, looking to provide organizations with the technology necessary for running AI applications out in the field, taking some of the energy demands away from the cloud and reducing the overall energy needs, and therefore, emissions.
+Several companies have begun offering “AI on the edge” compute and software solutions, looking to provide organizations with the technology necessary for running AI applications out in the field, taking some of the energy demands away from the cloud and reducing the overall energy needs, and therefore, emissions.

 The edge advantage: lower-power devices

-The crux of edge computing’s allure lies in its capacity to mitigate the energy challenge posed by the digital transformation wave sweeping across the globe.
+The crux of edge computing’s allure lies in its capacity to mitigate the energy challenges posed by the digital transformation wave sweeping across the globe.

 The localized processing approach also means data is handled closer to where it is generated or needed, reducing latency and saving energy.
 The transition to edge computing is more than a mere technical shift; it’s a significant stride towards a more sustainable and energy-efficient computing landscape.